Your Guide to Federal and State Labor Laws

 The Employee Retirement Income Security Act of 1974, commonly referred to as ERISA, sets minimum standards for private industry retirement and health insurance plans.
 The Employee Benefits Security Administration (EBSA), which administers portions of ERISA, requires certain employers to provide retirement insurance.
 It also imposes reporting requirements for retirement plans and health care fiduciaries.

 ERISA covers almost all retirement and health care plans offered in the United States, exempting only those maintained by government entities or churches.
-There’s no overlap between federal and state jurisdictions where benefits are concerned.
+There’s no overlap between federal and state jurisdictions where employee benefits are concerned.
 States govern and administer workers’ compensation and unemployment insurance plans.
 The federal government, through EBSA, controls everything else.

 Leave Standards and Regulations